benrutter/zm/README.md

 - Recursively from your home directory
 Once it finds a match, it'll stop looking and return the path.
 If it can't find a match, it'll just pass back what you gave it.

-The code is minimal and in rust, so will search relatively fast.
-This might not be a suitable tool for an *extremely large* filesystem, like some kinds of servers.

 That means if you add something like this to your **.zshrc**:

 ```zsh